 His profile is intriguing as he checks a lot of boxes.
-The size is a concern, but at this point in the draft that is already baked into his price.
+The size is a concern, but at this point in the rookie draft that is already baked into his price.
 If we’re being optimistic, his profile contains DeSean Jackson-like upside.
 Mike Braude highlights the case for him.

 3.03, Adam Trautman (Pre-Draft N/A)